MicrosoftDocs/bing-docs/bing-docs/bing-web-search/use-display-requirements-llm.md

 - Modify the results content (other than to reformat them in a way that does not violate any other requirement), unless required by law or agreed to by Microsoft.
 - Omit attribution information and URLs associated with results content.
 - Reorder, including by omission, the results displayed in an answer when an order or ranking is provided, unless required by law or agreed to by Microsoft.
 - Attribute to Microsoft Responses (or parts of Responses) displayed from the Search APIs, unless Microsoft specifies otherwise in writing for your particular use.
 - Display content that was not included within any part of a Response in a way that would lead a user to believe that content is part of the Response.
+- Use Responses for websites where you are restricted by the website from using such content, including but not limited to, where your crawler has been blocked via robots.txt.
 - Display advertising that is not provided by Microsoft on any page that displays any part of a Response.
 - Display any advertising on pages with Responses:
   - From the Bing Image, News Search, or Video Search APIs, or